-The shrine was topped by a flaked dome of gold and copper.
-The beast could only see it sparkle because there was a crack above, a tear in Metal Block so significant that it let light from the florent shine down from the top, just enough to reveal the shape of its surroundings.
-The beast took its first step onto the hallowed ground, where folk were not welcome.
+Topping the shrine was a flaked dome of gold and copper.
+The beast could only see it sparkle because there was a crack above, a rift in Metal Block so significant that it let light from the florent shine down, just enough to reveal the shape of its surroundings.
+The beast took its first step onto the hallowed ground, where folk were no longer welcome.

-The beast set itself down on the bottom step of the shrine.
-Whatever was inside did not matter to it.
-It fixed its eyes on the path it had taken to get there.
-In some time, the boy would step out of those shadows and into the trickling light, into the arena of his demise.
-The creature picked up one of the smaller stones, unfolded its saber-like claw, and began to sharpen it against the rock.
+It laid down on the bottom step of the shrine.
+Whatever was inside the structure did not matter, so it fixed its eyes on the path it had taken to get there.
+In time, the boy would step out of those shadows and into the trickling light, into the arena of his demise.
+The creature picked up one of the smaller stones, unfolded its saber-like claw, and began to sharpen it against the metallic surface.
 The boy would come, but not until he had undergone a trial of chaos and pain.
 Then he would think himself fit to place the tile back in its shrine.